|

 disclosed in court papers after months of concealing Mr. Saatchi's

+financial support."
 The Times reported that museum employees

 were expressing concerns that the man who owned and dealt